The Collaborative Fund of the CGA was created in 2012 to provide a funding mechanism for projects that support the mission of the CGA-IGC.

 All awards will be recognized at the annual meeting.
 One or more of the investigators participating in the project are required to present their findings or outcomes of the project to the CGA-IGC membership at the annual meeting.
 To facilitate this presentation, the principal investigator or their designate will be offered complementary meeting registration for the meeting in which they present their project.

-Completed applications (as defined below) must be received by 5:00 PM, EST Thursday, August 1, 2019.
+Application Deadline: Completed applications (as defined below) must be received by TBD, 2022.

 In evaluating the merits of an application, the Committee will consider the following: